 Curriculum Leader: Mr P Hickling

-Lessons are varied with a mix of problem solving exercises, research based activities, worksheets, use of the interactive Clevertouch TV, DVDs and group work.
-ICT is used to enhance students learning where possible, for example for researching and presenting information.
+Lesson activities are varied with a mix of problem solving exercises, research based activities, worksheets, use of the interactive Clevertouch TV and videos.
+Students will have the opportunity to work independently, in pairs and in larger groups.
+ICT is used to enhance students learning, for example for researching and presenting information.
 Fieldwork is important and Year 7 students use the local area, Year 8 visit the Yorkshire Coast, Year 10 students go on a field trip to the Yorkshire Dales to collect information about river processes and Year 11 students collect information about development in urban areas.
-There is also an opportunity for Year 10 students to go on a fantastic educational trip to Sicily to explore the volcanic islands.
-Year 12 fieldwork is carried out at the Cranedale Centre over three days in October, collecting information about change in Scarborough, coastal systems and physical processes in the North York Moors.
+In recent years there has also been an opportunity for Year 10 students to go on a fantastic educational trip to Sicily to explore the volcanic islands.
+Year 13 fieldwork is carried out at the Cranedale Centre over three days in the autumn term, collecting information about change in Scarborough, coastal systems and physical processes in the North York Moors.
 In addition, there is an awe inspiring field trip to Iceland for Year 12/13 students to explore issues about plate tectonics, geothermal activity, glaciers and tourism.

 The department has friendly, enthusiastic and committed teachers who are continuing to improve the already high standards that have been achieved in the past.